erikpoort/react-native-mastercard/ios/Frameworks/README.md

-This is the production framework, for sandbox testing use the sandbox feature branch
+This is the sandbox framework, this should be able to run on simulator.
+Never merge this to master.